01:15Z

 US Carrier Strike Group Repels Coordinated Houthi USV and ASBM Swarm

 The USS Abraham Lincoln Carrier Strike Group (CSG), operating in the central Red Sea, successfully repelled a highly complex, multi-vector attack initiated by Houthi forces in Yemen.
 The synchronized engagement involved the simultaneous deployment of four explosive-laden Unmanned Surface Vessels (USVs) and two Anti-Ship Ballistic Missiles (ASBMs).
 US Navy Arleigh Burke-class destroyers forming the CSG's defensive screen utilized a combination of SM-6 interceptors for exo-atmospheric kinetic kills against the ASBMs, while employing 5-inch naval guns and MH-60R Seahawk helicopters to kinetically neutralize the sea-skimming USVs before they could reach their targets.
 This sustained, high-intensity naval combat vividly illustrates the extreme tactical pressure exerted on coalition maritime assets tasked with maintaining localized sea denial.
-The Houthis' ability to continuously regenerate and launch sophisticated, multi-domain swarm tactics despite relentless coalition bombardment underscores the profound difficulty of eradicating a decentralized proxy force.
+The Houthis' ability to continuously regenerate and launch sophisticated, multi-domain swarm tactics despite relentless coalition bombardment highlights the profound difficulty of eradicating a decentralized proxy force.
 It confirms that the Red Sea corridor remains a highly lethal, non-permissive combat zone, severely taxing US naval magazines and crew endurance.

 Red Sea, Regional